sources-of-american-consumed-oil1.png

 Two things matter to U.S. citizens when we think about imported oil:

 In a global oil market, consumers of oil buy it from wherever it is least expensive.
-The relative sizes of the above wedges are based on the relative costs of shipping oil to the United States.
+The relative sizes of the above wedges are based on the relative costs of extracting oil and shipping it to the United States.

 Imagine a world in which the U.S. produced 15 million bpd domestically, more than meeting our domestic needs, and that we imported no oil from other countries.
 Now imagine a big supply shock outside the U.S. (a terrorist attack in the Middle East, Nigeria rebels, the Iranian or Venezuelan government shuts off supply just because they can).
 Those nations that import from the affected country would lose their supply source.
 They would bid up the price of oil worldwide, including in the U.S. American consumers and firms would have to pay higher prices even though the supply shock occurred in a country from which we import no oil.
 We are still vulnerable to supply shocks in unfriendly or unstable nations whether or not we import directly from them.
 We are vulnerable to shocks in the supply of oil, wherever it occurs.